Using a Live Ledger

 If you follow the advice to model along the lines of user action, you’ll rarely run into concurrent mutations.
 In Fireproof, when there are multiple changes to the same document, the “winner” will be deterministic across all peers.
 If you don’t like it, you can use the time-travel features to pull out the other changes and merge them in your application.
 We plan to add support for identifying documents with unresolved merges, and we are eager for your input.

 Another reason to watch your document granularity is write amplification.
-Fireproof stores a cryptographic log of all the state changes the database encountered.
-If you have a large document, and just update a tiny portion of it repeatedly, you’ll end up with many copies of the large data in your database.
+Fireproof stores a cryptographic log of all the state changes the ledger encountered.
+If you have a large document, and just update a tiny portion of it repeatedly, you’ll end up with many copies of the large data in your ledger.
 Fireproof’s file attachment feature is designed for the extreme of this case, where you have a large file you rarely want to update, with frequently changing metadata.
 In this case, the file will not be rewritten, and the metadata can even be synced and edited offline, without syncing the file.

 Group documents with secondary keys